mtdiedrich/Golf/README.md

 # Additional TODOs

-I'd love to turn these link modules into functions in the same module
+I'd love to turn these link modules into functions in the same module.
+This would let me clean my messy Data folder.